Fatjesa Gegollaj

-Fatjesa Halil Gegollaj (born 5 November 2001) is a Kosovan-born Croatian professional footballer who plays as a left midfielder for Croatian club Split and the Croatia national team.
+Fatjesa Halil Gegollaj (Croatian: Fatjesa Halil Gegolaj; born 5 November 2001) is a Kosovan-born Croatian professional footballer who plays as a left midfielder for Saudi club Al-Ula and the Croatia national team.

 Club career

 Early career and Rijeka

-Gegollaj played football with boys in Zmaj until the moment when in the age of 12 became part of Marjan's youth team, where after three years it was transferred to Rijeka's youth team.
+Gegollaj played football with boys in Zmaj Makarska until the moment when in the age of 12 became part of Marjan's youth team, where after three years it was transferred to Rijeka's youth team.
 After one year, she was promoted to the Rijeka's senior team due to good performances with youth team.
 On 1 November 2017, Gegollaj made her debut as professional footballer in a 1–1 away draw against Neretva after being named in the starting line-up.
 Eighteen days later, she scored her first goal for Rijeka in her seventh appearance for the club in a 20–0 home deep win over Viktorija in Croatian Women's First Football League.

 Split

 Gegollaj before the start of the 2018–19 season joined with Croatian Women's First Football League club Split.
 On 23 September 2018, she made her debut in a 0–5 away win against her former club Rijeka after being named in the starting line-up.
 Twenty days later, Gegollaj scored her first goals for Split in her second appearance for the club in a 0–8 away win over her former club Marjan in Croatian Women's First Football League.